 Polar cite McGuigan (2004), Lagally (2002), Soligard (2016)

-Cardio Load is the most important LOAD of the three.
-Luckily for endurance athletes it is easily measured, well-understood and there are widely used implementations of this based on TRIMP.
+Cardio Load is the most important LOAD of the three and is based on your completed WORKOUTS and excludes general activity (steps).
+Luckily for endurance athletes, it is easily measured, well-understood and there are widely used implementations of this based on TRIMP.
 I’ve used TRIMP for many years.

 You will see Cardio Load as the red dots on workout summaries and on your Vantage (shown above) and on the high-level calendar view in FLOW.